Seelammahesh/trypythondjango1-/readme.txt

 video-74
-created static folder in recipe app and inside it created a directory recipes ..inside it created recipes-htmx.html file recipe/static/recipes-htmx.html handeld some css in recipes.htmx.html file
+created static folder in recipe app and inside it created a directory recipes ..inside it created recipes-htmx.html file recipe/static/recipes-htmx.html handled some css in recipes.htmx.html file

+video-75
+created python directory named cdn  .in that cdn created python files backends.py,conf.py .. installed storages from ..pip install django-storages included storages in settings.py ...installed apps created StaticRootS3Boto3Storage and MediaRootS3Boto3Storage in backends.py file and set locations and also included some aws related stuff in conf.py file.